Genesis 6, 7, 8.

 The account of Noah and the flood is filled with many unusual details that are debatable and can soak up much study time without much learning gained.
 Who were the “Nephilim” (6:4)?
 Was the flood worldwide or regional?
 It this study, we may not answer such questions adequately but we will focus on the overall teaching of the narrative.

-Genesis 6:8 Noah found favour in the eyes of the Lord.’
+Genesis 6:8 ‘Noah found favour in the eyes of the Lord.’

-The purpose of the paragraph is to continue tracing the development of sin since Genesis 3.
-Adam’s sin then Cain’s, through to Lamech’s life, we can see that sin hardens the heart.
-Sin does not ‘plateau’ in society or in the heart; it continually claims more territory until, like cancer, it strangles and destroys the good.
+Genesis 6:1-8 continues to track the spread of sin since Genesis 3.
+Adam’s sin, then Cain’s, through to Lamech’s life, we can see that sin hardens the heart.
+Sin does not go dormant in society or in the heart; it continually claims more territory until, like cancer, it strangles and destroys the good.
 By the time we get to Genesis 6, evil has taken hold and things have become desperate and God has to intervene.
-Gen 6:5 is a commentary on the whole history: “The LORD saw how great man’s wickedness on the earth had become…” So the sin in Genesis 6:1-4 is the reason for the flood God is going to send.
-Gen 6:3 “his days will be 120 years” (v3) may mean that because of their wickedness, God shortened a life-span to remind them of their mortality.
+Gen 6:5 is a commentary on the whole history: “The LORD saw how great man’s wickedness on the earth had become…”

-Either: (1) Believers in the Old Testament called “sons of God” (Deut.
+either: (1) Believers in the Old Testament called “sons of God” (Deut.
 14:1; Is.
 1:2; Hos.
 1:10) from the line of Seth were intermarrying with the unbelieving line of Cain (called “daughters of men”).
 The result was a generation of violent and oppressive men (“Nephilim” can also mean “powerful men”).
 NB in the OT, “sons of God” usually refers to angels (Job 1:6; 2:1).

 or (2) The “sons of God” were fallen angels: demonic and intermarrying with human beings.
-However there is that no other biblical reference to such a thing.
+However there is no other biblical reference to such a thing.
 Derek Kidner wisely says: ‘More important than the detail of this episode is its indication that man is beyond self-help, whether the Seth-ites have betrayed their calling, or demonic powers have gained a stranglehold.’
 1

 What we learn about sin.

-Fourth - the grievousness of sin: “The Lord was grieved…and his heart was filled with pain” (v6).
-Rom.
-3:23 says what makes sin sin is that it contradicts the “glory” or nature of God.
-Because sin contradicts the nature of God, it deeply grieves him and causes him pain!
+Sin grieves God and causes him pain!
 This is one of the secrets to repentance.
 If you say, “I must stop doing this thing because it will get me into trouble,” you are only sorry for the consequences of sin.
 You are not sorry because it grieved God, but because it grieved you and others.
 Thus, when your sinful habit stops causing you trouble, you stop “troubling” your sinful habit.
 If you know what your sin is doing to God, you have a deeper motivation to flee from the sin itself.

-2. Read Gen 6:8-22”?
-Why had Noah “found favour in the eyes of the Lord?
+2. Read Gen 6:8-22 - Why had Noah “found favour in the eyes of the Lord”?
 How does Noah’s obedience in building the Ark challenge your understanding of faith and trusting God in a secular culture?

 So why did Noah escape the flood?